By REBECCA BOONE and JOHN HANNA

 Texas and Idaho allow exceptions for “medical emergencies” but leave that interpretation up to physicians, making some critics fear doctors will wait to intervene until a woman is near death.

 Public support for total abortion bans appears to be low, based on a Pew Research Center survey released Friday and conducted in March.
-The survey showed just 10% of U.S. adults say abortion should be illegal in all cases.
-When probed further, just 8% think abortion should be illegal with no exceptions.
-An additional 27% percent say abortion should be illegal in most cases.
+The survey showed that just 8% of U.S. adults think abortion should be illegal in all cases with no exceptions, and that 61% of adults say abortion should be legal in most or all circumstances.
+Surveys consistently show that many Americans have nuanced attitudes around the legality of abortion depending on the stage of pregnancy, circumstances of conception and health of the mother or fetus.

 Arkansas has two near-total abortion bans — a trigger law from 2019 and one passed last year that is blocked in federal court.
 Neither have exceptions for rape or incest, though they do allow abortions to save the woman’s life.
 The state also never repealed its pre-1973 total abortion ban with no restrictions.